ericcornelissen/shescape/docs/tips.md

 Most shells allow you to use environment variables in your commands (e.g.
 `$PATH` or `%PATH%`).
 Because of how environment variables are evaluated they can prevent shell injection.

-You still have to be careful when using them since they are not a foolproof solution - for example you should not forget to quote the environment variable as that could lead to [argument splitting].
+However, you still have to be careful when using them since they are not a foolproof solution - for example for most Unix shells you must quote the environment variable because otherwise you can run into [argument splitting].
+Moreover, how to access them depends on the environment so they can only be used in settings where the environment is known beforehand.

 In Node.js you can provide environment variables to the [`node:child_process`] module's functions using the `options.env` value.
 For example: